turbot/powerpipe-docs/docs/reference/cli/mod.md

 ```bash
 powerpipe mod install github.com/turbot/steampipe-mod-aws-insights@mycustomtag
 ```
-Note that the syntax is the same as for semver constraints, and if the tag value is a valid semver string, Powerpipe will interpret it as a semver contstraint and not a literal tag name.
+Note that the syntax is the same as for semver constraints, and if the tag value is a valid semver string, Powerpipe will interpret it as a semver constraint and not a literal tag name.

 To install from a branch, append the mod repo with `#` and the branch name:
 ```bash